swcarpentry/training-course/_submissions/round-03/2/2013-02-25-mastery-table-version-control.md

 Saves various copies of scripts in folders just in case things break and they have to revert to an older copy.

-A more advanced novice (one who really needs a VCS but doesn&#8217;t know of its existence and invents their own workflow) will likely save versions as zipped archives with dated file names.
+A more advanced novice (one who really needs a VCS but doesn't know of its existence and invents their own workflow) will likely save versions as zipped archives with dated file names.

 # What does a competent person know leaving the workshop